unstoppablecarl/metalsmith-navigation/Readme.md

         childrenProperty: 'nav_children',

         /*
+        * find index in folder and merge it with parent folder */
+        mergeIndexWithParentDir: false,

+        /*
         * if a file and sibling dir have matching names the file will be used as the parent in the nav tree
         * ex: /foo /foo.html
         */